bhauman/figwheel-main/README.md

 Read the [introductory blog post][flappy-bird-blog-post].

+> Figwheel main does not support the latest
+> `[org.clojure/clojurescript "1.10.741"]` yet.
+This work will be
+> undertaken very soon.

 ## Support Work on Figwheel and other Clojure tools

 I contribute a significant amount of time writing tools and libraries